-The M-Vac® is a swab-free collection system that retrieves particles from substrates and concentrates them onto a filter.
+The M-Vac™ is a swab-free collection system that retrieves particles from substrates and concentrates them onto a filter.
 This wet vacuum system collects DNA by directly spraying a DNA free solution onto a surface.
-It creates a 'mini' hurricane to loosen present DNA material, followed by and concentrating onto a filter that is subjected to DNA analysis.
-The M-Vac® is able to collect DNA from large areas, textured, porous, and rough substrates that typically present themselves as challenges during routine casework.
+It creates a 'mini hurricane' to loosen present DNA material, followed by concentration onto a filter that is subjected to DNA analysis.
+The M-Vac™ is able to collect DNA from large areas as well as textured, porous, and rough substrates that typically present themselves as challenges during routine casework.

 Item 1: Saliva

 A 1:10 saliva dilution was created and evenly distributed (~20 strokes) across the front of the shirt with a sterile swab.

 Item 2: Touch